securityfirst/umbrella-content/ar/information/protect-your-workspace/advanced/s_what-now.md

 ### مصادر

-* Security in a Box، [Protect Your Information from Physical Threats] (https://securityinabox.org/en/guide/physical/)، updated 28 June 2018.
+* Security in a Box، [Protect Your Information from Physical Threats](https://securityinabox.org/en/guide/physical/)، updated 28 June 2018.